kj-intbio/ssnet/README.md

 The package also outputs dataset extraction details and loglikelihood scores for HTP and LTP datasets.

-Example ssNET outputs for six species can be found at: https://figshare.com/projects/ssNET/88037
+Example ssNET outputs for yeast can be found at: https://figshare.com/projects/Yeast_ssNet/114366

 1. Lee I, Date SV, Adai AT, Marcotte EM.
 A probabilistic functional network of yeast genes.
 Science.
 2004 Nov 26;306(5701):1555-8. doi: 10.1126/science.1099511.
 PMID: 15567862.